Towards a Zero Trust Decentralized Identity Management System for Secure Autonomous Vehicles: EXPERIMENTAL EVALUATION

 To evaluate the proposed protocol, we used \textbf{WiLabV2XSim v6.2} a discrete-event simulation framework developed in MATLAB for modeling vehicular networks with a focus on cooperative awareness services.
 WiLabV2XSim supports both DSRC and C-V2X communications and can incorporate synthetic mobility models or real traffic traces to represent vehicle movements \cite{bazzi2019survey}.

-The main simulation parameters are summarized in Table~\ref{table:settings}.
-Vehicles broadcast messages at fixed intervals of 100 ms (10 Hz) with a beacon size of either 90 B (minimum packet size exchanged in our identification protocol implementation) or 1670 B (average packet size exchanged in our identification protocol implementation).
-All nodes use the same transmission power of 23 dBm and antennas with 3 dB gain.
-The propagation environment is modeled using the WINNER+ model with a path loss exponent of 4, and log-normal shadowing with standard deviations of 3 dB (LOS) and 4 dB (NLOS).
-For DSRC, channel access is modeled using carrier-sense multiple access with collision avoidance (CSMA/CA), while C-V2X employs sensing-based semi-persistent scheduling (SPS).

-The framework was evaluated using 3 output parameters: \begin{itemize} \item \textbf{Packet Reception Rate (PRR):} Ratio of successfully decoded beacons by significant neighbors to the total transmitted beacons. \item \textbf{Packet Age:} Time between the generation of a packet and its effective transmission. \item \textbf{Channel Busy Ratio (CBR):} Channel occupancy quantification: for DSRC, it is calculated every $T_{CBR}=100$~ms as the ratio $T_{Busy}/T_{CBR}$, where $T_{Busy}$ is the time the channel is sensed busy; for C-V2X, it is computed as $N_{Busy}/N_{CBR}$, where $N_{Busy}$ is the number of subchannels marked busy and $N_{CBR}$ is the total number of subchannels within $T_{CBR}$. \end{itemize}

-These settings allow evaluation of the trade-offs between communication overhead introduced by the proposed protocol and the reliability, timeliness, and channel efficiency of vehicular communication in both highway and urban environments.
 We ran our simulations on High Performance Computing (HPC) resources supported by the University of Arizona.
 We dedicated one node with one core for each scenario (Different simulation scenarios explained in \ref{sec:scenarios}).
 Standard partition on Puma cluster was used which uses CPU only.
 We used 6 GBytes memory per CPU.
 Matlab r2023b was used to run the WiLabV2XSim simulator.

+The main simulation parameters are summarized in Table~\ref{table:settings}.
+For DSRC, channel access is modeled using carrier-sense multiple access with collision avoidance (CSMA/CA), while C-V2X employs sensing-based semi-persistent scheduling (SPS).
+These settings allow evaluation of the trade-offs between communication overhead introduced by the proposed protocol and the reliability, timeliness, and channel efficiency of vehicular communication in both highway and urban environments.